mafifafm/pxt-microbit/docs/fcp/ch1.md

 ## Figure 1.13

-Take action on button A/B pressed, as well as shaking the micro:bit.
+Take action on button A/B pressed, as well as shaking the Ragga.
 ```blocks
 input.onButtonPressed(Button.A, () => {
     basic.showIcon(IconNames.Square)